ArtyuiCraft/FuzionLaunch/README.md

 # FuzionLaunch

-FuzionLaunch is a launcher for apps entirely based around plugins.
-At its core, it's just a menu that loads menus/apps (it uses fzf for menus).
+FuzionLaunch is a simple terminal launcher for apps entirely based around plugins.
+At its core, it's just a menu that loads menus/apps (~~it uses fzf~~ it now uses simple_term_menu for menus).

 ## Installation

 1. Clone the repository.
+2. install the simple_term_menu package using the following command: pip install simple_term_menu
-2. If you are on Windows, run the Fuzion.bat file.
+3. If you are on Windows, run the Fuzion.bat file.
 If you are on Linux or macOS, run the Fuzion file.

 ## Plugins